SAP/cloud-security-services-integration-library/docs/IAS-XSUAA-token-xchange.md

    ```
 You should receive an authorized response, if everything works fine.

 :interrobang: In case of 403 error, check if the user has required role assigned.
+Make sure the role is assigned to user in the Identity Provider that has established trust with Xsuaa.

 ## Further details
 The **IAS ID token** has following claims: